 Status – Indicates the current state of the BoxCaster such as Offline, Ready, or Broadcasting.

-Streaming Profile – this setting determines the quality settings of your video that viewers will see, including the maximum video resolution and frame rate.
+Streaming Profile – This setting determines the quality settings of your video that viewers will see, including the maximum video resolution and frame rate.
 If the BoxCaster sends a higher resolution than your streaming profile dictates, it will be shrunk down to size.

-Account Resolution Limits – depending on your plan type, you might be capped at a certain resolution.
+Account Resolution Limits – Depending on your plan type, you might be capped at a certain resolution.
 For example, some accounts are capped to only broadcast at 720.

-Account Frame Rate Limit – only certain plan types are allowed to broadcast at a high frame rate (up to 60fps).
+Account Frame Rate Limit – Only certain plan types are allowed to broadcast at a high frame rate (up to 60fps).
 If you account does not have this option enabled, frames will be dropped to get the video closer to 30fps.
-If you would like to upgrade to 60fps you can use the BoxCaster Pro, the Broadcaster app, or another RTMP encoder.
+If you would like to upgrade to 60fps, you can use the BoxCaster Pro, the Broadcaster app, or another RTMP encoder.

 Broadcast Target Resolution – The Advanced Settings for a broadcast allow you to select a target resolution, up to your account limit.
 If you do not set one, one is chosen based on your account limit and the video input.
 If you manually select a specific resolution, that one will be preferred for your broadcast.

 Broadcast Target Frame Rate – Similarly, if your account has the high frame rate feature enabled, you are able to configure the Advanced Settings to enable transcoding of the video at up to 60fps.
-Please understand that this is only supported by BoxCaster Pro, RTMP, and Broadcaster app sources -- and that you must ensure the video source going into that encoder has a valid high frame rate as well.
+Please understand that this is only supported by BoxCaster Pro, RTMP, and Broadcaster app sources -- and that you must ensure the video source going into that encoder has a high frame rate as well.

-Variable Frame Rate Encoding – the origin server prefers to encode video for streaming at a constant bitrate but a variable frame rate.
+Variable Frame Rate Encoding – The origin server prefers to encode video for streaming at a constant bitrate but a variable frame rate.
 This means that your 720p30 input might report some slight frame rate variance on the diagnostics tab; but fear not, viewers are unlikely to notice any imperfections until the variance is quite high.
 The reasons that the frame rate might not be perfectly locked in at 30fps (or 29.97/60/59.94/etc) are often due to network behavior (packet loss, latency, etc.).